 Extremely hot weather can cause heatstroke in dogs and can be one possible reason for your old dog’s panting.
 Keep your dog away from the sun during the day and well-hydrated to prevent heatstroke.

-How to diagnose: A dog suffering from heatstroke will pant abnormally, have glazed eyes, body temperature over 104, increased heart rate, and abnormal thirst.
+How to diagnose: A dog suffering from heatstroke will pant abnormally, have red gums, body temperature over 104, increased heart rate, and abnormal thirst.
+As seriousness increases, dogs can be wobbly, have glazed eyes, or even start having seizures.

-How to treat: If you think your old dog is suffering from heatstroke, move him to a cooler part of the house, pour some cool (but not cold) water over him, or give him ice cubes to lick.
-Continue pouring cool water until breathing stabilizes.
+How to treat: If you think your old dog is suffering from heatstroke, move him to a cooler part of the house, pour some cool (but not cold) water over him, andgive him ice cubes to lick.
+A fan can be a great help in cooling him down once you’ve wet his fur.
+If he’s showing any more serious signs, you should arrange to take him to a veterinary clinic immediately.

 A senior dog panting at night could be suffering from respiratory distress.
 It could be pneumonia or other pulmonary diseases.
 If you notice abnormal panting at night, it’s always best to visit your veterinarian for an accurate diagnosis.

-Is it serious: Respiratory issues are serious and can worsen if not treated timely.
+Is it serious: Respiratory issues are serious and can worsen if not treated quickly.

 Cushing’s disease is an adrenal disease in which a dog’s adrenal glands produce too much cortisol – a stress hormone.
 Your old Fido could be panting at night due to Cushing’s disease.